aws-samples/sample-financial-fraud-detection-with-nvidia/README.md

 6. For inference, we deploy Nvidia Triton on an EKS cluster with GPU-enabled nodes (g4dn instances) that reads the model from S3 and serves it through a load-balanced endpoint.

+Disclaimer: Sample code, software libraries, command line tools, proofs of concept, templates, or other related technology are provided as AWS Content or Third-Party Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
+You should not use this AWS Content or Third-Party Content in your production accounts, or on production or other critical data.
+You are responsible for testing, securing, and optimizing the AWS Content or Third-Party Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
+Deploying AWS Content or Third-Party Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon EC2 instances or using Amazon S3 storage.

 ## Prerequisites